EDIorg/data-package-best-practices/README.md

 ## what this repository does not contain
 This git repository/website is not intended to be your ownly resource for data management.
-And of course other aspects of data and information management overlap with the main topic here: data packages.
+It's focus is "data package", and of course other aspects of data and information management overlap with that.
 Many other tools exist, and have their own repositories and help-pages.
 See EDI's [link here](5 phases of data publication) for informatation an links to resources related to:
-- how to interact with the EDI repository and portal
+- how to interact with the EDI repository and portal (PASTA)
 - other aspects of data mgt, e.g.,
-  - handling of bibliographic resouces
+  - handling bibliographic resouces
   - use of all-in-one solutions such as DEIMS, GCE-toolbox
   - back-end databases such as LTER-metabase